ponceta/oqtopus/docs/docs/getting_started.md

 # Getting Started

-oQtopus is designed to deploy PostgreSQL modules managed by [pum](https://github.com/opengisch/pum/) along with a QGIS project and plugin.
+oQtopus is designed to deploy, manage and upgrade QGIS projects and plugins along with their associated postgreSQL / PostGIS datamodel implementations.

+Installation and upgrade* of your datamodel implementations are managed through the PostgreSQL Upgrade Manager ([pum](https://github.com/opengisch/pum/)).

 It can be installed either as a QGIS plugin or as a standalone Python executable.

+*Upgrade functionnality has now reach the development phase, it should be available in the next months.

 ## oQtopus as a QGIS Plugin